• Skip to primary navigation

 Pack this mixture into sterilized 1/2 cup or 1 cup jars.
 Refrigerate until chilled.
 Then, melt down some extra remaining duck fat and pour it over the top of the rillettes to completely cover.
 Place a lid on the jars and refrigerate for up to 1 month (with cure) or 2 weeks (without cure) or freeze for up to 6 months.

-To serve rillettes, allow to come up to room temperature and serve with crusty bread, cornichons, and your favorite mustard.
+To serve rillettes, allow it to come up to room temperature and serve with crusty bread, cornichons, and your favorite mustard.

 Equipment